technicalpickles/homesick/README.markdown

-= homesick
+# homesick

 A man's home (directory) is his castle, so don't leave home with out it.

 Homesick is sorta like rip, but for dotfiles.
-It uses git to clone a repository containing dotfiles, and saves them in ~/.homesick.
+It uses git to clone a repository containing dotfiles, and saves them in `~/.homesick`.
 It then allows you to symlink all the dotfiles into place with a single command.

 We call a repository that is compatible with homesick to be a 'castle'.
 To act as a castle, a repository must be organized like so:

 * Contains a 'home' directory
 * 'home' contains any number of files and directories that begin with '.'
-* Optionally has a README file

 To get started, install homesick first: